Symplectic capacities, unperturbed curves, and convex toric domains: The capacity

 At first glance the definitions of $\gt_k$ and $\gapac_k$ look rather different, despite involving the same types of curves.
 Recall that $\gapac_k(X)$ is defined in \cite{HSC} using the $\calL_\infty$ algebra structure on the linearized contact homology chain complex $\chlin(X)$ of a Liouville domain $X$, along with the induced $\calL_\infty$ homomorphism $\auglin\lll \T^{(k)}p\rrr: \chlin(X) \rightarrow \K$ defined by counting rational curves with a local tangency constraint $\lll \T^{(k)}p\rrr$.
 In brief, $\gapac_k(X)$ is the minimal action of an element of the bar complex $\bar\chlin(X)$ which is closed under the bar differential and whose image under the chain map $\bar\chlin(X) \rightarrow \K$ induced by $\auglin\lll \T^{(k)}p\rrr$ is nonzero.
 Here $\bar\chlin(X)$ as a vector space is the (appropriately graded) symmetric tensor algebra on the vector space $\chlin(X)$ spanned by good Reeb orbits in $\bdy X$, and the bar differential is built out of the $\Li$ structure maps $\ell^1,\ell^2,\ell^3$ which count pseudoholomorphic buildings in $\R \times \bdy X$, anchored in $X$, with one negative and several positive ends.
 In particular, this definition of $\gapac_k(X)$ typically requires virtual perturbations in order to set up the chain complex $\chlin(X)$ along with its $\Li$ structure, and its basic invariance and structural properties follow naturally from SFT functoriality.

-The precise virtual perturbation framework is not important for our present discussion, but we mention two important axioms: (a) a structure coefficient can only be nonzero if it is represented by a corresponding (not necessarily regular) SFT building, and (b) if the naive pseudoholomorphic curve count for a given structure coefficient is already regular and there are no nontrivial building representatives, then this count remains valid after turning on virtual perturbations.
+The precise virtual perturbation framework is not important for our present discussion, but we mention two important axioms: (a) a structure coefficient can only be nonzero if the corresponding SFT compactified moduli space is nonempty, and (b) if the naive pseudoholomorphic curve count for a given structure coefficient is already regular and there are other representatives in its corresponding SFT compactified moduli space, then this count remains valid after turning on virtual perturbations.
 It is then easy to deduce that $\gt_k(X) \leq \gapac_k(X)$ for any Liouville domain $X$.
-Indeed, for any $J$ there must be a building in $X$, possibly involving some symplectization levels, which satisfies the constraint $\lll \T^{(k)}p\rrr$ and has total energy at most $\gapac_k(X)$.
-Then the bottom level must have a component in $X$ which satisfies the same constraint and has energy bounded by $\gapac_k(X)$, and since $J$ is arbitrary this gives $\gt_k(X) \leq \gapac_k(X)$.
-In principle we could have $\gt_k(X) < \gapac_k(X)$, if all curves in $\wh{X}$ with energy $\gt_k(X)$ are undetected by $\gapac_k(X)$.
-However, this cannot occur if $\gt_k(X)$ is carried by a suitably nice moduli space, e.g. as in Proposition~\ref{prop:stab_ub}.
-In particular, it follows from the results of this paper that $\gt_k(X) = \gapac_k(X)$ whenever $X$ is a four-dimensional convex toric domain; we are not currently aware of any Liouville domain $X$ for which $\gt_k(X) \neq \gapac_k(X)$.
+Indeed, for any $J$, by (a) and the definition of $\gapac_k(X)$ there must be a pseudoholomorphic building $C \in \ovll{\calM}_X^J(\Gamma)\lll \T^{(k)}p\rrr$ having total energy at most $\gapac_k(X)$.
+Since $J$ is arbitrary, we therefore have $\gt_k(X) \leq \gapac_k(X)$.